 Trainings were held with political party representatives on sensitivity to LGBTI issues and inclusion of LGBTI persons within their party structures.

-The regional conference on LGBTI political participation was held in Tegucigalpa in October 2015 and was attended by over 300 participants from 22 countries, as well as high-ranking LGBTI officials from the region and participation six of seven Honduran political parties.
+More than 300 participants from 22 countries attended the regional conference on LGBTI political participation in Tegucigalpa in October 2015.
+High-ranking LGBTI officials from the region and six of seven Honduran political parties were also in attendance.